lucprincen/lucidian-tides/Sessions/11 - Session 11.md

 Thinking about the Myriad angle, Stormbreaker and Doloris suddenly remember that they spotted Bram in the Blushing Mermaid.
 Mentioning this to Willow causes her to think hard on anything that would connect Bram to the Myriad, but doesn't recall anything.
 Willow mentions that Bram isn't the drinking type, so it would be weird to see him in a bar.

 We suggest Willow asks if Bram is interested in a drink later on.
 Asking if Bram wants to join us there later, he gets flustered at the mentioning of the name.
-Bram had been drinking a bit lately
+Bram had been drinking quite a bit lately, as he has trouble sleeping since coming back from Avernus.

+At the mention of the Myriad, Bram gets more panicked and even tries to cast Suggestions on Stormbreaker.